seveas/goblet/docs/install.rst

 Python dependencies
 -------------------
 Goblet requires Python 2.6 or newer, python 3 is not yet supported.
-It has only a few python dependencies: the flask/werkzeug/jinja2/pygments combination as web framework, markdown for rendering markdown and whelk for executing git commands.
+It has only a few python dependencies: the flask/werkzeug/jinja2/pygments combination as web framework, markdown and docutils for rendering markdown and rst, and whelk for executing git commands.
 These can all be installed with pip, or from my repositories or the Ubuntu repositories.

 pygit2
 ------